d-Rickyy-b/certstream-server-go/README.md

 ### Example

-To receive a live example for any of the endpoints, just send an HTTP GET request to the endpoints with `/example.json` appended to the endpoint.
+To receive a live example for any of the endpoints, send an HTTP GET request to the endpoints with `/example.json` appended to the endpoint.
 For example: `/full-stream/example.json`.
 This shows the lite format of a certificate update.

 ```json